-History of the Hampton V.A.
-Medical Center
+History of the Hampton Veterans Administration Medical Center (VAMC)

 He later ran for and was elected Governor of Massachusetts.
 General (Butler) was nicknamed "Spoons" by many southerners who claimed he confiscated their silverware as he and Gen. Sherman fought all through the civil war battles in the South.
 He was one of the first members on a Board of twelve Governors created to run the National Home System.
 The first hospital building was very close to the site of our current Hospice Building #114.
-The cornerstone found during excavation now resides in the Casemate Museum at Ft.
-Monroe as do two brass cannon, which were located in the field adjacent to the National Chaplain Headquarters (former Treasury Building & later Chief of Staff Quarters Building #33).
-The Chesapeake Female College operated on this campus from 1854 until the beginning of the Civil War when it was shut down and the property used to tether hot air balloons used by the Confederates to spy on troop movements at nearby Ft.
+The original cornerstone was found during excavation and now resides in the Casemate Museum at Ft.
+Monroe, as do two brass cannons which were located in the field adjacent to the National Chaplain Headquarters (former Treasury Building & later Chief of Staff Quarters Building #33).
+The Chesapeake Female College operated on this campus from 1854 until the beginning of the Civil War, when it was shut down and the property used to tether hot air balloons used by the Confederates to spy on troop movements at nearby Ft.
 Monroe and Ft.
 Wool.
 The first VA Director was a Chaplain who had been former Headmaster of the Chesapeake Female College.
 The Monitor and Merrimack fought off the shores of the VA Hospital over near the historic homes on the banks of Chesapeake Boulevard.

 Facts and Trivia